namansinghal74/Pdoc/README.md

 1. You must be having an Android Device.
 2. Should have API level 21 or above(Android Version: Lollipop or Above) .

-1. Open Project1 -> app -> release.
-2. Allow 3rd party apps to install in your device in the settings menu.
+1. Allow 3rd party apps to install in your device in the settings menu.
-3. Copy and Install app-release.apk to your android device.
+2. Copy and Install app-release.apk to your android device.
-4. App will be installed by the name of Pdoc.
+3. App will be installed by the name of Pdoc.
-5. Open the App and Enjoy.
+4. Open the App and Enjoy.